 I was recently in a discussion on loving with two distinct sides where one – the romantics – were laughed at and the other – the rationalists – were convinced that they are superior with their arguments based on reason and logic.
 I backed off after a few minutes as it was entertaining to simply listen, but it did set me thinking.
 I don’t know if any side can claim to be right.
-What I do know is that there was some misconception about the romantics who were viewed as some kind of a joke because of their intense emotional responses.
-I have an objection to being laughed at for my way of being, considering that I am emotional, though I really don’t know if I am a romantic since I tend to analyse things and that requires intellect, the hallmark of the rationalist.
-But if I were to put myself in one or the other category, I would choose the romantics.
+What I do know is that there was some misconception about the romantics who were viewed as ‘pathetic’ and some kind of a joke because of their intense emotional responses.
+I have an objection to being laughed at for my way of being, considering that I am emotional, though I also tend to analyse things which is the hallmark of the rationalist.
+If I were to put myself in one or the other category, I would choose the romantics.
 Here is my perspective:

 I completely disagree with the common belief that people who are emotional and love deeply are ‘needy’, weak, and look for support and strength from another.
-On the contrary, I think that it takes a special kind of simplicity and guts to open up to loving: you have to have the courage to let yourself be completely vulnerable and acknowledge your neediness – truths that are anathema to the independent, free-spirited, strong-willed, intellect-driven individual.
+On the contrary, I think that it takes a special kind of simplicity and guts to open up to loving: you have to have the courage to let yourself be completely vulnerable and acknowledge your need – truths that are anathema to the independent, free-spirited, strong-willed, intellect-driven individual.
 Not so much of a problem for someone like me though.
-I, for one, revel in the strength of another person, not because I am weak or need support, but because I enjoy its presence.
+I revel in the strength of another person, I want to lean on them sometimes; not because I am weak or need support, but because I enjoy its presence.
 It’s awfully attractive.
+Just as I have the strength to hold on no matter what, I also have the strength to open my hands and simply let them go if that is what they want.
+It will not diminish my love in any way.
+It is precisely this that gives me the strength to let go if I must.
+Certainly though, I might fall apart before gathering myself up.

 Why would anyone label romantics as weak?
 From a romantic’s point of view, when you love, you have to be willing to suffer the ache of desiring possession, while having to relinquish control.
 You have to be ready to risk rejection, while being aware that you would continue to love helplessly despite the eventuality.
 Or, you have to have a heart that is large enough to love without being loved back in the same way or with a matching intensity, or perhaps have no reciprocation at all.
 What requires even more courage then is to acknowledge the love nonetheless and express it simply to honour its existence; to make up your own song and dance to it all the same just for the enjoyment and pleasure of having felt it at all.
 You must also have the capacity to fully immerse yourself in the thrilling experience of loving with abandon, while continually dealing with the fear of loss.
 Is there anything here that smacks of weakness?
 I think one has to be scarily brave to be that way.